• Explore. Learn. Thrive. Fastlane Media Network

 This is an easy one.

-When you create an influencer brief, you need to ensure that they have a thorough understanding of what you’re looking for from the arrangement.
+When you create an influencer brief, you must ensure they thoroughly understand what you’re looking for from the arrangement.

 Be clear about the user engagement and influencer marketing KPIs that matter most to you.
 Of course, to do this effectively, you need to know what you’re looking for before you approach an influencer.

-Understanding these metrics can even help you identify an influencer who is better suited to helping you with your campaign in the first place.
+Understanding these metrics can even help you identify an influencer who is better suited to helping you with your campaign.

-Whether you’re focused on improving engagement, reach, or conversion, providing clear instruction makes it easier for the influencer to create content that fits with your brand narrative.
-This is where using an influencer marketing CRM platform like Pixlee’s comes in handy; not only can you compare metrics between influencers during the influencer discovery process, but you can also analyze campaign success for each of your partnerships once they’re already in progress.
+Whether focused on improving engagement, reach, or conversion, providing explicit instruction makes it easier for the influencer to create content that fits your brand narrative.
+This is where using an influencer marketing CRM platform like Pixlee’s comes in handy; you can compare metrics between influencers during the influencer discovery process and analyze campaign success for each of your partnerships once they’re already in progress.

 2. Secure Permission

-If you’re going to harness the true power of an influencer, you’ll want to repurpose their authentic content on your brand’s own channels, like social profiles or email marketing.
+If you’re harnessing an influencer’s true power, you’ll want to repurpose their authentic content on your brand’s channels, like social profiles or email marketing.

-It’s probable you’ll want to repost or promote their posts on your social media accounts.
+You’ll probably want to repost or promote their posts on your social media accounts.
 You might even want a physical reproduction for local markets – think billboards, flyers, or posters.
-Yet, you won’t be able to do this without making an agreement with your influencer.
+Yet, you won’t be able to do this without agreeing with your influencer.

-More often than not, it’s mutually beneficial when a copyright agreement can be reached.
-You get trustworthy, engaging content that boosts your brand.
-The influencer gets elevated credibility and even greater outreach.
+When a copyright agreement can be reached, it’s often mutually beneficial.
+You get trustworthy, engaging content that boosts your brand, and the influencer gets elevated credibility and even greater outreach.

 An influencer marketing platform can then help you streamline the publishing process of your influencer’s content to your most important channels.
 Plus, you can share the success metrics from this content with your influencer, bringing value to the partnership.